efraimrodrigues/blog/posts/2017-10-23-an-online-endtoend-encryption-chat-application-using-java-rmi.md

 ---
 Available on <a href="http://github.com/efraimrodrigues/chatRMI" target="_blank">GitHub<img width="2%" src="/files/GitHub-Mark-64px.png"/></a>

-## An online end-to-end encryption chat application using Java RMI

 ### Intro
 Let's take the typical Alice and Bob scenario for instance.
 In this scenario Bob wants to communicate with Alice in a secure way.
 A client/server application is enough to satisfy Alice's and Bob's needs.
 However, end to end encryption will be used to ensure a man-in-the-middle attack is not feasible.
 So, this will be a real time chat which will have its messages centralized in the server.
 The centralized messages must be encrypted in a way only the clients are able to decipher them.
 Sender and receiver information will be encrypted too.